 Member of Broadcast and Radio Professionals and Talk Show Host Group.

-Hi, my name is Sammy and I’m Barb’s “purr-fectly silent” co-host on Amerika Now.
+Hi, my name is Sammy and I’m Barb’s “purr-fectly silent” co-host.
 I’ve been with the show for some time, sitting faithfully by Barb’s side every week for sometimes three very long hours.
 But I’m patient and, hey, the music’s good and I usually get a couple massages during the commercial breaks, so no complaints.

 I did return the next day and continued to return day after day, each time taking refuge and finding warmth and food and water in Barb’s garage.
 I began to get the idea that she liked me, so I let her pet me.
 Needless to say, she soon created a palace in her garage for me which was heated (purrrrr, it felt good!) and there was always plenty of fresh water and food waiting for me.

-She kept asking my name, and I thought it was Wolfie, but I guess not because she started calling me Sammy (that’s a rather interesting but long story for another time-check it out in my special on Animal Planet soon!).
+She kept asking my name, and I thought it was Wolfie, but I guess not because she started calling me Sammy (that’s a rather interesting but long story for another time-check it out in my special on Animal Planet!).
 The name stuck and I rather like it.

 I ended up staying and grew into the handsome fellow you now see in the photo.
 I had jobs around the place which I took seriously (a fellow has to earn his keep after all)–mousing, chasing snakes out of the garage, and keeping Barb’s horses company out in the barn.
 I loved the barn and the sweet smell of the hay and bedding and the horses themselves.
 It was idyllic.
 But then one day a big truck came and all these men starting grabbing the furniture and stuff out of the house and putting it in the truck.
 Most upsetting!
 The horses were put in a separate trailer and driven off; I never saw them again, but Barb assured me they were going to great homes and would live out their lives happily.